noiseprotocol/noise_spec/noise.md

    provides some confidentiality and key confirmation during the handshake phase.

+A handshake message consists of some DH public keys followed by a **payload**.
+The payload may contain certificates or other data chosen by the application.
-To send a handshake message, the sender sequentially processes each token from a message pattern.
+To send a handshake message, the sender specifies the payload and sequentially processes each token from a message pattern.
 The possible tokens are:

  * **`"e"`**: The sender generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key as cleartext into the